pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# Working with Pravega: Basic Reader and Writer

 Let's examine how to build Pravega applications.
 The simplest kind of Pravega application uses a Reader to read from a Stream or a
 Writer that writes to a Stream.
 A simple sample application of both can be